 Chevrolet offered 19 models over three series that year: the One-Fifty, Two-Ten and the Bel-Air with the latter being the top series.
 The Bel Air was richly appointed and one of its most distinguishing features was the brushed aluminum panel between the wedge shape formed by the two sloping chrome strips.

-This 1957 Chevrolet Bel Air Convertible is painted in Harbor Blue Metallic and has an Ivory vinyl fabric top.
-It has been the subject of a meticulous restoration using only original and NOS (New Old Stock) parts.
+This 1957 Chevrolet Bel Air Convertible is painted in Onyx Black and has an Ivory vinyl fabric top.

 The 1957 Chevrolet is 200" long with a 115" wheelbase and is 73.9" wide.

-The interior of this Bel Air is a Ivory Vinyl and Turquoise Pattern Vinyl combination that was one of four different styles available for the convertible.
+The interior of this Bel Air is a Red Vinyl and Silver Pattern Vinyl combination that was one of four different styles available for the convertible.

 Power comes from the new for 1957, 283 cubic inch V8.
-This particular car is all the more special because it is equipped with rare dual 4-barrel carburetors from the factory.
-This gave an output of 245 horsepower.
-Or, if it had solid lifters, as this car has, the output was 270 hp.
+This particular car was originally equipped with the power Pack option (4-barrel carburetor) but has been upgraded to a Dual Quad taken from a car that was unfortunately totaled in an accident.
+This 1957 available option gives an output of 245 horsepower.
+Or, if the car had solid lifters, the output was 270 hp.
 Paired with a close-ratio three-speed manual transmission, this combination came in at $393 over the base price.